Cardshifter/cardshifter.github.io/README.md

 - Place images in the `images` folder, and in the appropriate sub-folder (e.g., `screenshots`, `logos`, etc.)

-- Sub-sites for mods should be isolated in their own folder, with same folder structure as the primary Cardshifter structure.

-- Using hyphens `-` in file names.
+- Using hyphens `-` in file names, e.g., `this-file.html`.
 Do not use spaces or underscores.

 ##### CSS

+CSS files must be located in the following [directory](https://github.com/Cardshifter/cardshifter.github.io/tree/web-content/io.web/src/main/webapp/css):<br />

+`cardshifter.github.io/io.web/src/main/webapp/css`

 - Use CSS 3 features as much as possible, for compatibility with future versions of major browsers.